 There are two methods for calculating the TAM, SAM, and SOM:

-Top-Down
+Top-Down Approach

-- Analyze national economies
+- Analyzing national economies

-- Estimate the whole international market
+- Estimating the total international market size

 Conclusion

 The idea of the total addressable market is critical for both startups and established companies.
 It helps them emphasize on certain products, consumer segments, and business prospects by giving them an estimate of the effort and resources necessary to make the initiative work.
+TAM can be used by corporate management to give a credible value proposition to interested investors and buyers of the brand.

 Author's Detail: